 The most popular type of mobile video telematics system is the 4g connected dash cam.
 The beauty of dash cam systems is that they are fast and simple to install, with all of the electronics and cameras contained in a small footprint housing that is affixed to the vehicle windshield with 3M tape.
 While simple in concept, manufacturing such a product is not a simple task, given the challenges of miniaturization and the excessive heat conditions under which they must operate.
 There is a great deal of technology packed into such a tiny housing and it must be able to survive and operate in the searing sun of an Arizona parking lot, where interior vehicle temperatures can rise to 160 degrees plus.
 Even the tape used to mount to the windshield must be specially engineered to remain secure under such temperatures.

-Scout can be purchased in these configurations:
+Dash cam systems can be purchased in these configurations:

 - A single dash cam – typically includes a forward facing camera.
 Additional cameras can be added later.